bsmceachern/TF-final-exercise/README.md

 Randall

 Kayla
-1. things learned - importance and difference of ingress/egress for route tables
+1. things learned - importance and difference of ingress/egress for route tables, scripting can be beneficial and also harder, checking shell script steps manually along the way might be helpful in resolving smaller problems more quickly
-2. what to do if we had more time -
+2. what to do if we had more time - figure out why our shell scripting doesn't seem to be working properly

 Branden